Shell

 - Local execution: All operations occur on the machine where

-is run. - Error handling: Non-zero exit codes from scripts/commands cause the job to fail.
+graceis run. - Error handling: Non-zero exit codes from scripts/commands cause the job to fail.
 Failures during input download or output upload also cause job failure.

 - Stdout/stderr: Captured and available in the job's JSON logfile under

-job module provides powerful flexibility to integrate local processing and interactions with external systems directly into your Grace workflows.
+The shell job module provides powerful flexibility to integrate local processing and interactions with external systems directly into your Grace workflows.